 Continue Reading

-The Text Editor has many icons that assist with entering content into your course.
-Several of these icons and functions should be familiar to anyone who uses a word processor.
-This default text editor allows you to format your text easily without any knowledge of HTML.
-NOTE: Hover your mouse over each icon to reveal [...]
+The TinyMCE text editor contains a menu and toolbar to assist you with entering formatted content into your course.
+These functions should be familiar to anyone who uses a word processor.
+This text editor allows you to format your text easily without any knowledge of HTML.
+Moodle Documentation for the TinyMCE text editor.

 Continue Reading

 Editing content is a key part of creating and maintaining a Moodle course.
 Only participants enrolled with the role of Teacher, Course Manager, or Course Content Editor have the ability to modify Moodle course content.
 This page is broken into the areas of a Moodle course where content can be modified.
-Sections are only available if [...]
+NOTE: Before making major changes [...]

 Continue Reading